Partygate: Privileges Committee investigation

-On 19 April 2022, Speaker Hoyle approved an application, from the Labour leader and other leading opposition MPs, to table a motion for debate followed by a vote on 21 April, on whether Johnson should be referred to the Parliamentary Privileges Committee to investigate whether he knowingly misled Parliament.
+On 19 April 2022, Speaker Hoyle approved an application, from the Labour leader and other leading opposition MPs, to table a motion for debate and vote on 21 April, on whether Johnson should be referred to the Parliamentary Privileges Committee to investigate whether he knowingly misled Parliament.
+The motion was tabled on 21 April 2022, with Conservative MPs told not to oppose it.
+The Commons approved the motion without a vote.